malmgrenola/malmgrenola/README.md

 - I can also be found on [imdb.com](https://www.imdb.com/) as [Ola Malmgren](https://www.imdb.com/name/nm1529231/) & [Ola Malmgreen](https://www.imdb.com/name/nm1545213/) since I've done Television work a couple of years (about 25 years) as an engineer in charge and vision control, or;
 - on [my linkedin](https://www.linkedin.com/in/olamalmgren/) profile.

-I have completed [Cursea's Course How to Manage a Remote Team](https://www.coursera.org/learn/remote-team-management)  whith 100% grade.
+I have completed [Cursea's Course, How to Manage a Remote Team](https://www.coursera.org/learn/remote-team-management)  whith 100% grade.
 It's possible to view the [Course Certificate here](/assets/Coursera_82DAMNQ7PHEK.pdf)